Toll Free:

 How is it better than REST?

 REST APIs, or Representational State Transfer Application Programming Interfaces, are a set of architectural principles and constraints used for designing networked applications.
-It is completely different than that of gRPC which runs on HTTP verbs like GET, POST, PUT, DELETE etc. and takes serialized text-based parameter as input (either JSON or XML).
-However, for a very simple straightforward API, REST is more suitable, but in real world applications where tons of data are involved gRPC is way ahead of REST.
+It is completely different than that of gRPC which runs on HTTP verbs like GET, POST, PUT, DELETE, etc., and takes serialized text-based parameters as input (either JSON or XML).
+However, for a very simple straightforward API, REST is more suitable, but in real-world applications where tons of data are involved gRPC is way ahead of REST.
 Let’s find out the reasons behind that.

-- HTTP Protocol – By default REST uses HTTP/1.1 protocol and gRPC uses HTTP/2 protocol which allows to use features like streaming, multiplexing & send smaller message size due to binary framing.
+• HTTP Protocol – By default REST uses HTTP/1.1 protocol and gRPC uses HTTP/2 protocol which allows to use of features like streaming, multiplexing & sending smaller message sizes due to binary framing.

-- Transfer Data Format – gRPC uses Protocol Buffer (binary format data) while transferring serialized data either way (Client -> Server -> Client) other than text-based JSON or XML.
+• Transfer Data Format – gRPC uses a Protocol Buffer (binary format data) while transferring serialized data either way (Client -> Server -> Client) other than text-based JSON or XML.
 This allows gRPC to transfer data faster than REST as it is more efficient & less verbose.

-- API Contract – REST uses Open API/Swagger to define its request & responses.
+• API Contract – REST uses Open API/Swagger to define its requests & responses.
 And gRPC uses proto files which are simpler and concise and developer friendly.

-- Scalability – gRPC can scale linearly which provides an extra scale in terms of high availability of the application.
+• Scalability – gRPC can scale linearly which provides an extra scale in terms of the high availability of the application.

-- Performance – gRPC is better for data heavy applications with top notched data services.
-Below comparison shows for different number of requests REST is far behind than gRPC.
+• Performance – gRPC is better for data-heavy applications with top-notch data services.
+The below comparison shows for different numbers of requests REST is far behind gRPC.

 Where should you use gRPC and where not?